GamesUnlimited/highrise_doc/srs.md

    ## 2.1 Vision:

    Inspired by many great action-strategy games, we plan on developing our own top-down 2D strategy shooter: Project: Highrise!
 The game has to be played by two players – one attacking and one defending.
-While the defending player starts the game by barricading different floors of a skyscraper with different obstacles and hostile bots, the attacking player has to try to clear and reconquer the skyscraper’s floors one by one using his own troops.
+While the defending player starts the game by barricading different floors of a skyscraper with different obstacles and hostile bots, the attacking player has to try to clear and reconquer the skyscraper's floors one by one using his own troops.
 Project: Highrise is a fun game for you and one of your friends testing your strategic and tactical skills.
 Will you be able to save the skyscraper?!

    ## 2.2 Technology Stack: